schlys/Zelda-Game/README.md

 Other controls
 use space bar to pause
 Use 'q' to quit and 'r' to reset the program back to its initial state.

+# Sprint 5

+Submitted on 12/5/2021

+This was the final submission for the project.
+We extended out previous game to include multiplayer, a store, and item dropping.
+Two players can play at the same time, each with their own window.
+The windows reflect the unique color of the player to indicate which belongs to which player.
+When a player collides with the Old Man, a store window opens and they can purchase items for rupees.
+Enemies now drop items when they die.
+Link can drop items using the 'g' or 'h' key.

+Previous game functionality remains.